Kim Kardashian Flaunts Her Insane Abs In The Gym Before The Met Gala

 “I want people to understand that there is nothing that should limit your pursuit of your dreams, and the accomplishment of new goals.
 You can create your own lanes, just as I am,” Kim stated.

-Fans can see more of Kim Kardashian’s life by following her on Instagram, or watching Season 16 of Keeping Up With the Kardashians at 9 p.m.
+Fans can see more of Kim Kardashian’s life by following her on Instagram or watching Season 16 of Keeping Up With the Kardashians at 9 p.m.
 Sunday nights on the E! network.